notaryproject/specifications/specs/trust-store-trust-policy.md

     }
 ```

-#### Registry Scopes Constraints
+#### Trust Policy Constraints

+##### OCI Trust Policy Constraints

-- Each trust policy MUST contain scope property and the scope collection MUST contain at least one value.
+- Each trust policy MUST contain scope property `registryScopes` and the scope collection MUST contain at least one value.
 - The scope MUST contain one of the following:
   - List of one or more fully qualified repository URIs.
     The repository URI MUST NOT contain the asterisk character `*`.